 DR. SARAH W. DAVIES

 Sarah hails from Canada and her path to Boston University took her through University of Victoria, University of Calgary, UT Austin and, UNC Chapel Hill.
 She is largely interested in understanding why some organisms are winners and others are losers, and what this means in the context of rapidly changing environments.
-Sarah lives for travel, nerding out, Halloween, brewery tastings, and now she enjoys experiencing all of these things (minus the beer) with her daughter Kingsley.
+Sarah lives for travel, nerding out, Halloween, brewery tastings, and now she enjoys experiencing all of these things (minus the beer) with her daughters Kingsley and Kennedy.

 POSTDOCTORAL ASSOCIATE RESEARCHER